 – “Identifying hot spots of security vulnerability associated with climate change in Africa” with Kerry Cook, Edward Vizy, Todd G. Smith, and Mesfin Bekalo.
 Climatic Change.
 2014

 – “The Sources of Climate Insecurity: Mapping Vulnerability in Africa” with Todd G. Smith, Kaiba White, and Shawn M. Strange.
 International Security.
 2013

-– “Vaunted Hopes: Climate Change and the Unlikely Nuclear Renaissance” to appear in The Nuclear Renaissance and International Security, Adam Stulberg and Matthew Fuhrmann, editors.
+– “Vaunted Hopes: Climate Change and the Unlikely Nuclear Renaissance” in The Nuclear Renaissance and International Security, Adam Stulberg and Matthew Fuhrmann, editors.
 Stanford University Press.
 2013

 – “Republican Elites and Foreign Policy Attitudes” with Jon Monten.
 Political Science Quarterly.
 2012

-– “Locating Climate Insecurity: Where are the Most Vulnerable Places in Africa?” with Todd G. Smith, Kaiba White, and Shawn M. Strange.
-To appear in Climate Change, Human Security and Violent Conflict, Jurgen Scheffran et al. editors.
+– “Locating Climate Insecurity: Where are the Most Vulnerable Places in Africa?” with Todd G. Smith, Kaiba White, and Shawn M. Strange in Climate Change, Human Security and Violent Conflict, Jurgen Scheffran et al. editors.
 Springer.
 2012

 – “Of Climate Change and Crystal Balls: The Future Consequences of Climate Change in Africa” with Jay Gulledge, Todd G. Smith, and Kaiba White.
 Air and Space Power Journal Africa and Francophonie.
 2012